 The timing of fertilization is an important piece of the puzzle.
 In most cases, plants appreciate being fed in early spring, before the growth spurt begins.

-In general, fertilization of in ground plants with a slow release product after mid-July isn’t recommended.
+In general, fertilization of in ground plants with a slow release product after mid-to late July isn’t recommended, so if you’re looking to fertilize the time is now.
 After midsummer, plants need time to completely harden off before fall and winter.
 By the time they respond to the slow release food by pushing out new growth, they should have been hardening off for cold weather.

 There are exceptions to this rule, discussed within individual sections below.
 By the end of October, plants can again have some food, as once the plant has entered the dormant phase, it will go right to the roots.